flucoma/flucoma-docs/doc/BufHPSS.rst

    :enum:

      :0:
         Soft masks provide the fewest artefacts, but the weakest separation.
 Complimentary, soft masks are made for the harmonic and percussive parts by allocating some fraction of every magnitude in the spectrogram to each mask.
 The two resulting buffers will sum to exactly the original material.
-This mode uses soft mask in Fitzgerald's (2010) original method of 'Wiener-inspired' filtering.
+This mode uses a soft mask in Fitzgerald's (2010) original method of 'Wiener-inspired' filtering.

      :1:
         Binary masks provide better separation, but with more artefacts.
 The harmonic mask is constructed using a binary decision, based on whether a threshold is exceeded for every magnitude in the spectrogram (these are set using ``harmThreshFreq1``, ``harmThreshAmp1``, ``harmThreshFreq2``, ``harmThreshAmp2``, see below).
 The percussive mask is then formed as the inverse of the harmonic one, meaning that as above, the two components will sum to the original sound.

      :2:
         Soft masks (with a third stream containing a residual component).
 First, binary masks are made separately for the harmonic and percussive components using different thresholds (set with the respective ``harmThresh-`` and ``percThresh-`` parameters below).
 Because these masks aren't guaranteed to represent the entire spectrogram, any residual energy is considered as a third output.
-The independently created binary masks are converted to soft masks at the end of the process so that everything null sums.
+The independently created binary masks are converted to soft masks at the end of the process so that everything null-sums.

 :control harmThresh: